google/WebFundamentals/src/content/en/updates/2020/10/devtools.md

 ### Display COEP and COOP `reporting to` endpoint {: #reporting-to }

 You can now view the Cross-Origin Embedder Policy (COEP)  and Cross-Origin Opener Policy (COOP)`reporting to` endpoint under the **Security & Isolation** section.

+The [Reporting API](/web/updates/2018/09/reportingapi) defines a new HTTP header, `Report-To`, that gives web developers a way to specify server endpoints for the browser to send warnings and errors to.

 ![reporting to endpoint](/web/updates/images/2020/10/devtools/10-reporting-endpoint.png)